svamja/dropwizard-demo/README.md

 * ReactJS is used for the front-end
 * Complete ReactJS source is served using assets bundler from resources/assets folder

-TBD -
+* Database is any configurable RDBMS (tested with MySQL)
-* Database is Postgresql
+* Database access layer is written using JDBI 3
-* Database access layer is written using jOOQ
+* Master-detail (or Primary Foreign key) relation is explored using `Order` and `OrderItem` entities.
-* Dropwizard Command is used to write a backend task to perform aggregation
+* Dropwizard Command is used to demonstrate a backend task to perform aggregation.
 * The task "update_readme" uses MarkdownPapers to convert this `readme.md` to `index.html`, which is served as the landing page of this application.

 ## References